- About us

-From April 2020, all new leases in our properties are green leases.
+Since April 2020, all new leases in our properties are green leases.
 If you are an existing tenant, please speak to your Asset Manager/Leasing Manager about moving on to our green lease.
-Once the documents are completed, our dedicated electricity and waste collection service providers will be in contact to arrange a smooth setup (or transfer).
+Once the documents are completed, our waste collection service providers will be in contact to arrange a smooth setup (or transfer).

-Our focus in setting up our green leases has been to make going green easy and find ways to reduce operating costs – e.g. through competitive energy provision.
+Our focus in setting up our green leases has been to make going green easy and find ways to reduce operating costs.

 However, there are limited circumstances where a tenant can reasonably expect to incur costs within the lease.
 This includes:

-The energy we procure for tenants is 100% Renewable, and is UK REGO certified.
-Currently our green electricity is procured via Scottish Power and mainly comes from their wind farm Whitelee (www.whiteleewindfarm.co.uk).
-The remaining energy comes from some small scale hydro schemes.
-Our current provide is Scottish Power as of March 2021, however we keep our provider under review to ensure our energy is competitively priced and represents the most sustainable option available to us.
+The energy we can procure for tenants is UK REGO certified from 100% Renewable sources, including wind and solar.
+Our green electricity is procured via SSE until April 2023.
+However, we keep our provider under review to ensure our energy is competitively priced and represents the most sustainable option available to us.

 Currently we use First Mile.
 We regularly review our contracts to ensure these are delivering good value.
 The reasons that we use First Mile include improved waste sorting and zero waste-to-landfill.
 As they are active in the West End for other landlords, this also reduces traffic in the area overall.

 As your waste collection provider, we can reduce the number of different providers (and therefore vehicles) collecting waste locally.
 This reduces air pollution and traffic levels.

 We regularly review our contracts with service partners to ensure best value and quality of service.